 - Shadow Latios with Dragon Breath and Solar Beam

-Note: Shadow Tangrowth outperforms every other Pokémon in the best counters list, including the Megas.
-Shadow Torterra, Shadow Venusaur, Shadow Victreebel, Shadow Shiftry, and Shadow Exeggutor also perform on par with the other best counters.
+Note: This is an excellent raid for Shadow Pokémon.
+Shadow Tangrowth outperforms every other counter, except Kartana.
+Shadow Torterra, Shadow Venusaur, Shadow Victreebel, Shadow Shiftry, Shadow Exeggutor, and Shadow Alolan Exeggutor also perform on par with the other best counters.